Lawrence Korb: Career in academic administration, on boards, and in advisory work

 In 1987, Korb was elected as a fellow of the National Academy of Public Administration.
 Korb was a Senior Fellow and Director of National Security Studies at the Council on Foreign Relations.
 From July 1998 to October 2002, he was Council Vice President, Director of Studies, and holder of the Maurice Greenberg Chair.
 Prior to joining the Council, Korb served as Director of the Center for Public Policy Education and Senior Fellow in the Foreign Policy Studies Program at the Brookings Institution, dean of the Graduate School of Public and International Affairs at the University of Pittsburgh, and Vice President of Corporate Operations at the Raytheon Company.

 In 2005 Korb, Robert O. Boorstin, and the National Security Staff of the Center for American Progress published a position paper called "Integrated Power: A National Security Strategy for the 21st Century."
-In it they criticized President George W. Bush for invading Iraq and for devoting inadequate resources to the fight against Islamic fundamentalism.
+In it they criticized President George W. Bush for the invasion of Iraq and for the perceived inadequacy of resources devoted to the fight against Islamic fundamentalism.
 The authors also detailed plans to increase the manpower of the United States Army, to prevent terrorists from acquiring weapons of mass destruction, to spread liberal democratic values throughout the Middle East, and to reduce American dependence on foreign oil.

-Korb is also a member of the Honorary Board of the Servicemembers Legal Defense Network, an organization dedicated to ending discrimination against gay and lesbian people serving in the U.S. military, and to repealing the Don't ask, don't tell policy.
-Korb also served on the military adviser committee for Business Leaders for Sensible Priorities, whose aim was to redirect 15 percent of the military's budget to social programs like education, healthcare, job training, humanitarian relief, renewable energies, and reducing the deficit.
-In 2008 Korb worked as an advisor to the Hillary Clinton's presidential campaign.
+Korb was also a member of the Honorary Board of the Servicemembers Legal Defense Network, an organization dedicated to ending discrimination against gay and lesbian servicemembers of the U.S. military, and to repealing the Don't ask, don't tell policy.
+Korb also served on the military adviser committee for Business Leaders for Sensible Priorities, whose aim was to redirect 15 percent of the military's budget to social programs like education, healthcare, job training, humanitarian relief, renewable energies, and deficit reduction.
+In 2008, Korb worked as an advisor on the first Hillary Clinton presidential campaign.

+Death

+Korb died on April 20, 2026, at the age of 86.